 Read Luke 11:2 (…Thy Kingdom come…)

 Therefore ask the Lord of the harvest to send out workers into his harvest.
 We can ask the Holy Spirit of God to help us to identify our gifts and talents so that we can invest them for the growth of the divine Kingdom on this earth.
-Through this principal of prayer we say “God, let me play a role in building Your Kingdom.”
+Through this principle of prayer, we say “God, let me play a role in building Your Kingdom.”

 4. “I” – “I am in need”